Sylvia Kersenbaum: Life

 Silvia Kersenbaum was born in Buenos Aires, Argentina on 27 December 1941, to an Austrian father and Italian mother.
 She began her musical studies at four years of age with her mother, and she started learning to play the piano before her feet could reach the pedals.
 She later studied with Angélica C. de Roldan and then enrolled in the Conservatorio Nacional Superior de Música (National Superior Music Conservatory) with the most renowned piano teacher in Argentina, Vincenzo Scaramuzza.
 She debuted in Buenos Aires in 1958 with Beethoven's Piano Concerto No. 1, receiving high acclaim.
 In 1966 she was awarded a scholarship by the Italian Government to study at the Accademia Nazionale di Santa Cecilia (National Academy of Santa Cecilia) in Rome, where she worked under the tutelage of Carlo Zecchi.
 She also studied at the Accademia Musicale Chigiana in Siena and with Nikita Magaloff in Geneva.

 The Zürich newspaper Unterhaltungs Blätter said of her: "It is remarkable the number of young and qualified Argentine artists in recent years who conquered the European public.
-After Argerich, Gelber, Barenboin, you must add the name of Sylvia Kersenbaum, who in her debut in Zurich was a resounding success."
+After Argerich, Gelber, Barenboim, you must add the name of Sylvia Kersenbaum, who in her debut in Zurich was a resounding success."

 She has toured in East Asia, Europe, New Zealand, the United States and Mexico.
 She has recorded music of Beethoven, Chopin, Brahms, Paganini, Tchaikovsky, Liszt, Weber, Mendelssohn, Schubert, Granados, Glinka, Schumann, Franck, Scriabin, Berg, Mozart, Ginastera, Rachmaninoff, Bach, Grieg, Dohnányi, Falla, Gershwin, Hindemith, Haydn, Janáček, Piazzolla, Ravel and Strauss.

 In 1976, she moved to Kentucky to join the Department of Music at Western Kentucky University, where in 1990, she was awarded the top prize and serves as professor emerita.
 While living in Kentucky, she spent over two decades as harpist of the Bowling Green Western Symphony Orchestra.